Summer Pre-College Programs that Offer College Classes for High School Students

 Depending on the specific program, the courses may be credit-bearing or non-credit bearing.
 Additionally, depending on the program, students may earn a grade in a course or they may receive feedback from an instructor without a grade.
 Either way, it is important for students to feel ready for the academic expectations of a college-level course.

 The colleges featured below in this article include Brown, Georgetown, Virginia, Johns Hopkins, and New York University

 Summer pre-college programs designed for students to take actual undergraduate level courses typically have an application and requirements for admission/participation.
 To be admitted to many of these pre-college programs, students often are required to submit materials such as a current high school transcript.
 Students are also encouraged to speak with their school counselor and teachers to determine if they are ready for the demands of a college-level class.

-The purpose of this article is to provide some examples of pre-college programs that provide high school students with the opportunity to take college level courses.
-There are a number of specific pre-college programs that are included in this article, but the article is not meant to contain an exhaustive or comprehensive list of the pre-college programs with college level courses.
-As a note, it is always the responsibility of a student to check with institutions (such as another college) to determine if any credits that earned in a pre-college program will be accepted for transfer.
+The purpose of this article is to provide some examples of pre-college programs that provide high school students with the opportunity to take college-level courses.
+There are a number of specific pre-college programs that are included in this article, but the article is not meant to contain an exhaustive or comprehensive list of the pre-college programs with college-level courses.
+As a note, it is always the responsibility of a student to check with institutions (such as another college) to determine if any credits earned in a pre-college program will be accepted for transfer.

 Five Colleges with Pre-College Courses for High School Students